Billy Beane: Minnesota Twins (1986–1987)

 Following the season, the Mets traded Beane with Joe Klink and Bill Latham to the Minnesota Twins for Tim Teufel and Pat Crosby, a minor league player.

 The Twins entered spring training prepared to give Beane the job as their starting left fielder over incumbent Mickey Hatcher, but he dealt with injuries and ineffectiveness.
 Beane appeared in 80 games for the 1986 Minnesota Twins, batting .216.
 He also appeared in 32 games for the Toledo Mud Hens of the International League.
 The Twins sent Beane to their new Class-AAA affiliate, the Portland Beavers of the Pacific Coast League (PCL), after spring training in 1987.
 After batting .285 for Portland, Beane received a call-up to the Twins after the September 1 roster expansion.
 He appeared in 12 games for the 1987 Minnesota Twins.

 Detroit Tigers (1988)

 The Twins traded Beane to the Detroit Tigers for Balvino Gálvez during spring training in 1988.
-He made the Tigers' opening day roster that season as an injury fill-in, and was optioned in late April to Toledo, now serving as Detroit's Class-AAA affiliate, where he spent most of the season.
-During this time, he played in the same outfield as another player with nearly the same name—Billy Bean—and also had a teammate with the name Rice.
+He made the Tigers' opening-day roster that season as an injury fill-in, and was optioned in late April to Toledo, now serving as Detroit's Class-AAA affiliate, where he spent most of the season.
+In Toledo, he played in the outfield with another player with nearly the same name—Billy Bean—and also had a teammate with the name Rice.
 Beane appeared in six games for the 1988 Tigers.